What is a Cell? Definition, Types, Structure, Functions, and More

 1. Proteins: This protein provides structure support and helps with the various steps of protein synthesis.

-2. Ribosomal RNA (rRNA): this special type of RNA molecule plays a catalytic role in protein assembly.
+2. Ribosomal RNA (rRNA): this unique type of RNA molecule catalyzes protein assembly.

 Polyribosome: teamwork in protein synthesis

-Having multiple ribosomes working on the same mRNA molecule simultaneously can significantly increase its protein production rate.
-It’s like having multiple construction crews working on different sections of the same building at the same time.
+Multiple ribosomes working on the same mRNA molecule simultaneously can increase protein production rate significantly.
+It’s like having numerous construction crews working simultaneously on different sections of the same building.

 Which is called the protein factory.